MEET THE CRACKPOTS

 Arty, practical and venturous, when Crackpot #1 isn't in her mosaic studio, she's getting her hands dirty in the garden.

-Creative, resourceful and precise, Crackpot #2 is kid at heart who loves finding treasures.
+Creative, resourceful and precise, Crackpot #2 is a kid at heart who loves finding treasures.